 A regular eating pattern may enhance the quality of your sleep.
 You could get even greater rest while fasting if you incorporate a few healthy sleeping techniques.

 If your stomach is growling, it could be more difficult to fall asleep.
 Cortisol, a stress hormone, is released when you’re hungry, which might reduce the quality of your sleep.
 Plan to eat your final meal for three hours or more before going to bed.
 You won’t go to bed hungry but your digestion won’t keep you up at night either.

 Dehydration before bed can result in sleep that is less restful or of lower quality15.
 By increasing your water intake during the day, you may experience fewer hunger pangs16 and have an easier time falling asleep at night.

 Be cautious when consuming alcohol and coffee.
 Although caffeine17 may make you feel less hungry, it makes it difficult to sleep.
 In addition to having a detrimental impact on your metabolism and leading to dietary deficiencies, alcohol18 disturbs sleep.

 Take a Nap

 Try to take a nap if you have a personal cabin at work or at home to keep yourself refreshed.
 Self-control is necessary for all types of fasting.
 It has been demonstrated that napping can rejuvenate our cells, lower our risk of heart attack, soothe the nervous system, and increase productivity.
 The half-hour could end up being your best chance to stay alive and well.
 If you’re napping at home then ensure that you’re sleeping on a supportive mattress.
-There are plenty of options available to buy mattress online.
+There are plenty of options available to buy mattresses online.